 While pursuing the minor, students will examine the qualities needed to serve as ethically trustworthy and competent leaders in a wide variety of venues, such as business, government, community, and the non-profit sector.
-To complete the minor students are required to serve in at least one leadership position on campus (e.g. as a resident assistant, a member of the Student Government Association, president of a club, officer of a sorrity/fraternity, captain of a sports team, participant in ROTC, etc.).
+To complete the minor students are required to serve in at least one leadership position on campus (e.g. as a resident assistant, a member of the Student Government Association, president of a club, officer of a sorority/fraternity, captain of a sports team, participant in ROTC, etc.).

 Minor in Leadership.
-Students minoring in leadership complete 18 semester hours with grades of C- or higher, including LSHP-502 Leadership Seminar and one course from each of the areas listed below.
+Students minoring in leadership complete 20 semester hours with grades of C- or higher, including LSHP-502 Leadership Seminar and at least one course from each of the areas listed below.
+Minors are also encouraged to complete a Leadership practicum with a grade of S as part of their 20 hours.
+While LSHP-502 is required for the minor, the other LSHP courses (100, 200, 500) can be used to count toward any of the three areas.

-Double-counting restriction for interdisciplinary minors: only 2 semester hours of this minor may be double-counted toward the student's major.
+Double-counting restriction for interdisciplinary minors: only 4 semester hours of this minor may be double-counted toward the student's major.